 They’ll be able to see all of the campaign engagement and use that data to inform their follow-up.
 Plus, all replies to the mass email will go directly to the rep.

-If your sales staff drag their feet when it comes to promoting on social media, your marketing department can do this on their behalf with CRM systems like VipeCloud.
+If your sales staff drag their feet when it comes to promoting on social media, your marketing department can do this on their behalf with cloud CRM systems like VipeCloud.
 You can post to multiple social media accounts and platforms with a single action.

 Sign-Up Forms

-The traditional sign-up forms that come with your website builder or via 3rd party are generally quite one-dimensional.
+The traditional sign-up forms that come with your company’s website builder or via 3rd party are generally quite one-dimensional.
 Upon a sign-up, you receive an email notification with the info that was submitted and have access to a list of all sign-ups somewhere.

 CRMs can take this further, however.